briancappello/flask-unchained/docs/tutorial/05_security.rst

    plugins: flask-0.10.0, Flask-Unchained-0.8.0, Flask-Security-Bundle-0.3.0
    collected 11 items

-   tests/app/test_views.py .....                                         [ 45%]
+   tests/test_app.py .....                                                             [ 45%]
-   tests/security/test_security_controller.py ......
+   tests/test_security_controller.py ......
 [100%]

    =============================== 11 passed in 0.74 seconds ================================

-You can learn more about how to use all of the features the security bundle supports in its documentation.
+You can learn more about how to use all of the features the Security Bundle supports in its documentation.

 Let's commit our changes: